 Volkswagen Jetta owners have reported 15 problems related to transmission not engage (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Volkswagen Jetta based on all problems reported for the Jetta.

 The car unintentionally accelerates and there seems to be an issue with the clutch disengaging at highway speeds.
 The car has 42k miles on it and the dealer wants a per-authorization signed of $1600 before they will look at the issue.
 Unsafe and insane!.